TAbdiukov/CISSP-mnemonics/README.md

 ## Scoping, tailoring and supplementation

-* Scoping - removing security controls that don't apply.
+* Scoping - removing security controls that don't apply in your particular case.
 * Tailoring - tweaking little details of applied security controls to better suit your organisation.
 * Supplementation - Specify used product names.
 For example, replace "OS" with "Windows".